DFHack/dfhack/docs/dev/Lua API.rst

 * ``createTileset(pixels, texture_px_w, texture_px_h, tile_px_w, tile_px_h)``

-  Create and register a new texture with the given texture dimension and array of ``pixels`` as data in row major order.
-  Then slice it on tiles with the given dimension in row major order.
+  Create and register a new texture with the given texture dimensions and an array of ``pixels`` in row major order.
+Then slice it into tiles with the given tile dimensions.
 Each pixel is an integer representing color in packed RBGA format (for example #0022FF11).
 Returns an array of ``TexposHandle``.

 * ``deleteHandle(handle)``